Chart Color Schemes

 Population

-Population growth drivers in Stirling - Osborne Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Stirling - Osborne Park are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Stirling - Osborne Park's population is 16,096 as of November 2025.
-This figure reflects a growth of 1,476 people since the 2021 Census, which recorded a population of 14,620.
-The increase was inferred from ABS estimates and validated new addresses.
-The population density is 2,476 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
-The area's growth rate of 10.1% since the 2021 Census exceeded the national average of 8.9%.
-Overseas migration contributed approximately 76.4% of overall population gains recently.
+Stirling-Osborne Park's population, as of November 2025, is approximately 16,096.
+This figure reflects a growth of 1,476 people since the 2021 Census, which reported a population of 14,620.
+The increase is inferred from ABS estimated resident population data: 16,008 in June 2024 and an additional 130 validated new addresses post-Census.
+This results in a density ratio of 2,476 persons per square kilometer, placing the area in the upper quartile nationally according to AreaSearch assessments.
+The growth rate (10.1%) exceeds the national average (8.9%), indicating strong population growth since the Census date.
+Overseas migration contributed approximately 76.4% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends project an above median growth for the area, with an expected increase of 2,774 persons to 2041, reflecting a total increase of 16.7% over 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends project above median growth, with the area expected to increase by 2,774 persons by 2041, reflecting a total increase of 16.7% over 17 years.

 Frequently Asked Questions - Population